-To provide information on 1) immunization coverage of children 6 years of age or under against vaccine preventable diseases, and 2) health screening practices: dental consultations, sight and hearing checks, visits to baby health clinics.
+To provide information on 1) immunization coverage of children 6 years of age and under against vaccine preventable diseases, and 2) health screening practices: dental consultations, sight and hearing checks, and visits to baby health clinics.

-The survey was conducted as part of the regular ABS monthly population survey on a national sample of approximately 30,000 private dwellings, covering about one half of 1 percent of the population.
-Only dwellings that had children 15 years of age or under were included in the survey.
-Where possible information was obtained from the child's mother or female guardian.
+The survey was conducted as part of the regular ABS monthly population survey on a national sample of approximately 30,000 private dwellings, covering about one-half of 1 percent of the population.
+Only dwellings that had children 15 years of age and under were included in the survey.
+Where possible, information was obtained from the child's mother or female guardian.

-Data content Immunization status (full, partial, not immunized) against individual conditions covered in the Children's Immunization hearing tests, dental consultations, childcare, and demographic and socioeconomic characteristics.

-Schedule, and against the conditions in total.
-Other vaccinations (not on Schedule), visits to baby health clinics, sight and
+Immunization status (full, partial, and not immunized) against individual conditions covered in the Children's Immunization Schedule, and against the conditions in total.
+Other vaccinations (not on Schedule), visits to baby health clinics, sight and hearing tests, dental consultations, child care, and demographic and socioeconomic characteristics.

-Frequency Conducted irregularly; 1983 and 1995.
+Conducted irregularly; 1983 and 1995.
 Topic also included in the 1989-90 National Health Survey.

-Availability of Statistical reports of survey findings (charges apply).
+Statistical reports of survey findings (charges apply).